youxiberlin/hackernews-react-express-mongo/README.md

 ### How to use the application

 #### Frontend
-You can post a set of a URL and a title to list on the site.
+You can post a set of a URL and a title.
 For each story, you can post comments or reply to comments.

 #### Backend